jeremyjpj0916/fidelity-atp/README.md

 - Trading by share quantity
 - Market and limit order support
 - Extended hours trading with Day+ option
-- Order chunking for breaking large orders into multiple smaller batches
+- Order repeating functionality for executing the same order multiple times
 - Interactive position recording for GUI element locations
 - Logging of all trading activities